Patients, Carers and Other Providers

 - Weblink to join the video appointment.
 The weblink becomes active 10 minutes before the appointment.

 To make sure you have a better appointment, please review Preparing for your video consultation - A Guide for Patients.

 You will need a smart device such as PC, MAC, Laptop, Tablet or Smartphone with a webcam, microphone and speakers.

-A good internet connection is the most important requirement for a telehealth appointment.
+A good internet connection is the most important requirement for your video appointment.
 Please make sure that other applications are closed, such as video streaming or gaming.
 This will help to improve your connection.

-It is recommended to use headphones if your using a Smartphone or Tablet.
+It is recommended to use headphones if you are using a Smartphone or Tablet.